-■ Use background spell checking
+Use background spell checking

 If you activate this option, the entire document will be continuously scanned for spelling errors in the background.
 Incorrectly spelled words are indicated with wavy red underlines and can be corrected at any time.
-See section "Background spell checking" (page 248).
+See section Background spell checking.

 Note: When this option is turned off, you can still check the spelling in a document using the manual spell-checker.
-To launch it, use the Tools > Check Spelling command.
-See section "Manual spell checking" (page 246).
+To launch it, use the Tools > Check spelling menu command.
+See section Manual spell checking.